 In order to be put in jail for not paying child support, you must first be held in contempt of court.
 Contempt of court means that you have failed to follow a court order, and is a very serious offense in Texas.
 Indeed, each violation can run you a $500 fine and result in jail time.
 Under a contempt of court charge, you can be placed in jail for up to six months.

 A Handbook for Noncustodial Parents published by the Texas Attorney General explains that there are also some cases where you may be placed in jail until a child support obligation is paid.
 This occurs in the event that a person is criminally prosecuted and convicted of a felony.

-If you haven’t been making your child support payments because you cannot make your child support payments, you need to take action immediately.
-The first thing that you should do is hire a lawyer, who will reiterate the fact that simply ceasing to make court-ordered payments is not within your best interests.
+If you haven’t been making your child support payments because you disagree with your child support payments, you need to take action immediately.
+The first thing that you should do is hire a child support lawyer, who will reiterate the fact that simply ceasing to make court-ordered payments is not within your best interests.
 Your lawyer can then assist you in seeking a modification of a support order.

 Call the Law Office of Ben Carrasco Today